betterengineering/betterengineering/README.md

 ### 👋 Hello, friend!
-I'm Mark, delighted you've found your way here!
+I'm Mark, and I'm delighted you've found your way here!
 I'm an ardent coder and tech enthusiast, currently illuminating the world through LED pixels [@tidbyt](https://github.com/tidbyt).
 My tech journey has taken me from supporting AI advancements [@facebook](https://github.com/facebook) to shaping server backends [@Squarespace](https://github.com/Squarespace).
 Quite a ride it's been!

 Beyond the world of 1s and 0s, I'm excited about: 🚴‍♂️ navigating the vibrant cityscape on two wheels, ☕ brewing the perfect cup of coffee, 🍸 mixing signature cocktails, ⛺ absorbing the tranquility of nature, and 🍳 creating culinary masterpieces.